-By specializing in leasing and financing solutions, we have gained a strong foothold in several global locations and a market leading position in the captive auto-finance segment.
-NETSOL has a significantly growing presence in the general asset finance space, including equipment and the big ticket financing industry together with startups and banks
+Through our specialization in the leasing and financing space, we have gained a strong foothold in several global locations and a market leading position in the auto equipment finance segment.
+NETSOL has a significantly growing presence in the general asset finance space, including equipment and the big-ticket financing industry together with startups and banks.